-Group Dynamics in the Beit Midrash Organizations: Another Study of the Legend of the Conflict between Rabbi Yohanan and Resh Lakish
+Group Dynamics in Beit Midrash Organizations: Revisiting the Legend of the Conflict between Rabbi Yohanan and Resh Lakish

-(Babylonian Talmud, Bava Metzi'a 84:a)
+(Babylonian Talmud, Bava Metzi’a 84a)

-The beit midrash in the period of the Mishna and Talmud, as a ‘defined social construct’ which aims at realizing a common goal defining its functioning and constituting its raison d’etre, and which has formations such as roles, hierarchies of authority, and generally accepted rules, fulfills the accepted definition of ‘organization’ or ‘work group.’
-In this organization, knowledge which was produced and acquired via a variety of methods of learning (midrash, explanation, Talmudic debate, etc.) constituted the ‘product’ and as such served as almost the only criterion for evaluating Colleagues.
+The beit midrash in the period of the Mishna and Talmud, as a “defined social construct” that aspired to attain a common goal that defined its functioning and constituted its raison d’être and had structures such as roles, hierarchies of authority, and generally accepted rules, fulfills the accepted definition of “organization” or “work group.”
+In this organization, knowledge produced and acquired through a variety of methods of learning (midrash, explanation, Talmudic debate, etc.) was the “product” and, as such, served as almost the only criterion for evaluating colleagues.

-A Tensions dealing with the life of the beit midrash are described in a variety of legends which are dispersed throughout the Babylonian Talmud.
-These stories reveal the complex, and at times even violent, nature of the experience of studying in the beit midrash.
-Using concepts taken from the discipline of ‘organizational discourse,’ these legends may be examined as one which functions as ‘storytelling’ for the Sages in the beit midrash of the Talmudic period.
-‘Storytelling’ is a story from the life of the organization, which imparts information and provides a unique opportunity of analyzing issues of relational power and the degree of identity of the members with the organization.
-Via ‘storytelling’ messages are transmitted to the organization as to its organizational culture and values.
-Its aim is to unite members in the organization, to attach them to the organization, and to testify to power struggles among members of the organization for authority to control and administer the organizational discourse.
-In this role, ‘storytelling’ is a narrative which bears emotional and symbolic tension.
-It does not provide information or facts as to a ‘case,’ but rather enriches the case with number of interpretations.
+Tensions in beit midrash life are described in a variety of legends dispersed throughout the Babylonian Talmud.
+These stories reveal the complex and, at times, even violent, nature of the experience of studying in the beit midrash.
+Using concepts harvested from the discipline of “organizational discourse,” these legends may be examined as texts that function as “storytelling” for the Sages in the beit midrash of the Talmudic period.
+“Storytelling” is the presentation of an episode in an organization’s life that imparts information and provides a unique opportunity for the analysis of issues of relational power and the degree of members’ identity with the organization.
+Via “storytelling,” messages are transmitted to the organization as to its internal culture and values.
+Its aim is to unite members of the organization, strengthen their connection with the organization, and attest to power struggles among members of the organization for the authority to control and manage the organizational discourse.
+In this capacity, “storytelling” yields a narrative that bears emotional and symbolic tension.
+It does not provide information or facts in regard to a “case”; instead, it enriches the case with multiple interpretations.